A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models

 \section{Discussion of examples in Section~\ref{sec:setup}}

 This section provides detailed information related to examples of the random variable $\xi_1^2$ stated in Section~\ref{sec:setup}.
 We give explicit parameterizations, and we check that the distributions satisfy the conditions in Assumption~\ref{Data generating model}.
-The only three examples we do not individually cover are the Chi-Squared, Poisson, and Negative-Binomial distributions, because they can be represented in the form $\xi_1^2=\sum_{j=1}^p z_{1j}^2$ for independent random variables $z_{11},\dots,z_{1p}$, and such examples are collectively addressed by the following lemma.
+The only three examples we do not individually cover are the Chi-Squared, Poisson, and Negative-Binomial distributions, because they can be decomposed into sums of independent random variables, and consequently, such examples are covered by the following lemma.

 \begin{lemma} Suppose $\xi_1^2= \sum_{j=1}^p z_{1j}^2$ for some independent random variables $z_{11},\dots,z_{1p}$ satisfying